Support & Resources

 Severe and Fatal Immune-Mediated Adverse Reactions

 TECENTRIQ is a monoclonal antibody that belongs to a class of drugs that bind to either the programmed death-receptor 1 (PD-1) or the PD-ligand 1 (PD-L1), blocking the PD-1/PD-L1 pathway, thereby removing inhibition of the immune response, potentially breaking peripheral tolerance and inducing immune-mediated adverse reactions.
-Important immune-mediated adverse reactions listed under Warnings and Precautions may not include all possible severe and fatal immune-mediated reactions.
+The following immune-mediated adverse reactions may not include all possible severe and fatal immune-mediated reactions.

 Immune-Mediated Pneumonitis